Species: Eucalyptus marginata

 Learn more about Jarrah flooring from the forest product commission of Western Australia.

-Have peace of mind that your Jarrah floor will last a lifetime
+Have peace of mind that your Jarrah flooring will last a lifetime

-Your Lifewood Jarrah floor comes with a lifetime guarantee.
+Your Lifewood Jarrah flooring comes with a lifetime guarantee.

 Our engineered technology utilises the whole Jarrah tree

 And your Jarrah floorboards will remain looking as stunning on day one, as they will forever, with Lifewood’s revolutionary Stabilised Solid technology.
 Scientifically developed and embodying years of experience with timber milling, a Stabilised Solid board has a patented, engineered core, which stops the boards and floor from cupping or warping due to the reaction of moisture with the natural timber product.

 The Stabilised Solid core is secured between a thick layer on top of the best quality and most beautiful looking part of the Jarrah timber, and the base, which is a whole plank of the same uninterrupted timber.
 Using the same timber type for the whole floorboard creates balance and in harmony within the board, and incredible stability.
 It is also the most environmentally sustainable flooring practice in the world.